• Skip to primary navigation

 5 Kitchen tools to save money on food

-Now that we are empty nesters I love my 25 cm kaiser loaf pans and use them all the time.
-Kaiser pans are not cheap, but they hold up for a long time.
+For smaller bread, I love my 25 cm kaiser loaf pans and use them all the time.
+Kaiser pans are not cheap, but they hold up well.
 They also do not stick, a big advantage.

-Choose your loaf pans according to your family’s needs.
-It’s just as much work to make one recipe or to be able to double it.
+Select your loaf pans based on your family’s needs.
+It’s just as much work to make one recipe as to be able to double it.

 Food slicer

-Maybe you have never thought of owning a food slicer.
+Perhaps you have never considered owning a food slicer.
 After all, it looks so commercial.
 If you raise a family, your kitchen is a little business.
-There is lots going on, and a food slicer is big money and workload-saving machine.
+A lot is going on, and a food slicer is a big money and workload-saving machine.

 We used the food slicer to slice those big bread loaves we baked regularly.
-The slices would come out evenly, just like professional bread from a bakery, for a fraction of the cost.
+The slices would come out evenly, just like bakery-quality bread, for a fraction of the cost.

 My friend shares that slicing their own lunch meat enables them to save 50 to 75%.
 Doing some math, the food slicer might pay for itself in no time.
 After that, it continues to serve you.